Live with ease managing stress & negative emotions

 Irritation over delays I get.
 My world of work is not where I’d like it to be and I’m working really hard to honor all those things that are not where I’d like them to be like: this week’s lessons, the class blog, filing, the dinners I’m not cooking at night because I’m too tired, and the yoga classes I’m not attending any longer for the same reason.

 Babyish way of getting attention, I didn’t get.
 I sat with this probable cause for a bit.
-It didn’t take me long to figure out it is meant to tell me to buck up and get over it.
+I am not one to dismiss anything.
+I embrace all feedback, criticism, advice that is given to me.
+I am not a “no, not me” person.
+I’m more of a “Oh Jeez!
+I never thought of that” person.
+So as I sat with the probable cause, it didn’t take me long to figure out it is meant to tell me to buck up and get over it.
 Snap out of it.
+I was adjusting to something new.
+Deal with it.
+It’s temporary.
+This too shall pass.
+Get over yourself and chill the ego.
+You’re still learning.

 I’m learning to give myself permission to feel the feelings that arise and not to judge.
-I’ve also learned to offer these moments up and allow my higher power to take over.
+I’ve also learned to offer these moments up and allow my Inner Wisdom or higher power to take over.
 This is the best treat of all.
-Remembering that I’m not in this alone makes everything so much more delightful.
-Time to sit, breathe, and be thankful I have a job to be anxious over 😉
+Remembering that I am not in this alone makes everything so much more light and airy.
+It’s time to sit, breathe, and be thankful I have a job to be anxious over 😉

 Many people have scripted our self-talk, and the good news is we can re-script it.
 An affirmation is a statement of fact or belief (positive or negative) that will lead toward the end result you expect.